alexmbird/bulklift/README.md

 # Bulklift: A Bulk Transcoding Tool for Large Music Collections

 It is the year 2019.
 Most of humanity has switched to streaming their music from an entity known as "The Cloud".
-Only a brave group of rebels holds out, clinging valiantly to their own music libraries but slowly losing the fight to manage them across multiple devices.
+A brave group of rebels hold out, clinging valiantly to their own music libraries but struggling ever harder to sync them across multiple devices.

-Fellow rebels - I bring you **Bulklift**, a tool to ease your burden.
+Rebels - I bring you a tool to ease your burden.  **Bulklift**.

-Bulklift walks a tree of audio (arranged into albums) looking for `.bulklift.yaml` manifests.
-It follows the instructions within (merged with those of parent directories) to transcode the contents.
+Bulklift walks your music library looking for `.bulklift.yaml` manifests.
+It follows the instructions within to transcode any music that's in the same directory.

 Features:

 -  [ffmpeg](http://ffmpeg.org/) for transcoding
 -  Generate multiple collections of output audio from a single source tree
--  Automatically add [replaygain](https://en.wikipedia.org/wiki/ReplayGain) tags to output files (presently using the excellent [r128gain](https://github.com/desbma/r128gain))
+-  Automatically add [replaygain](https://en.wikipedia.org/wiki/ReplayGain) tags to output files using the excellent [r128gain](https://github.com/desbma/r128gain)
--  Inheritable, per-directory config system makes specifying settings a breeze
+-  Inheritable, per-directory config system makes it a breeze to setup
+-  Manifests are just text files stored alongside your music; no database to corrupt or lose
 -  Toggle the output tree(s) a source album will be transcoded to.
-Want 70s hair metal on your phone but not your laptop?
-No problemo.
+Want only half of Lady Gaga's albums on your phone?
+With each at a different bitrate?
+Done.
 -  Copies album art (gif, png, jpg) unmolested to the output directory
--  Passthrough `copy` output format to get music onto your flac player
+-  Passthrough `copy` format to copy files without re-encoding
--  Multithreading (4x faster on my Raspberry Pi media server!)
+-  Multithreading (4x faster on my Raspberry Pi media server)

 Bulklift has approximately zero bells and whistles.
 It doesn't try to be clever and decisions about metadata are left to the user.
 It won't download misspellings of your favourite artist's name from CDDB and won't force strange genres from other people's tags upon your filesystem.
 Never again will Taylor Swift darken your goth folder.

-Bulklift is opinionated about the directory structure in which you store your music.
+Bulklift is opinionated about the directory structure you keep your music in.
 One album, one directory, one `.bulklift.yaml` with other settings inherited from directories above.
 It doesn't care about directory names or how many levels there are in your directory tree above the album.

-It only cares about filenames insomuch that the transcoder writes output files with the same name but a modified extension.
+Filenames are simply reused, but with the extension changed to match the output format.

 ## Building